 What I found to be the most disappointing aspect about the Uncharted series was how biggest improvement resided in the leap between the first and second installments.
 I don’t think it’s a coincidence, as the original Uncharted also happens to be the least regarded entry.
 Ever since the release of Uncharted 2, there were still a few issues plaguing their games, and for the most part, Naughty Dog never bothered to address them.

 Again, I realize I may have sounded a bit harsh in my assessment, but I must note that Uncharted 4 is a decent game.
 It may not have been enough of a reason on its own for me to get a PlayStation 4, but I did enjoy it, and the returning characters are as memorable and likable as ever.
 If you’re looking for a solid action game, it will certainly deliver on that front.
-I have to give Naughty Dog credit for giving their series a satisfactory sendoff once they realized it had run its course.
-Now, if only publishers would learn from this…
+If nothing else, I have to give Naughty Dog credit for giving their protagonist a satisfactory sendoff once they realized there was nothing left to do with his character.

 Final Score: 6/10